nowisesys/uup-build-system/docs/targets.md

 TARGETS
 ============================================

-Targets should implement the interface TargetInterface.
+Targets should extend the abstract base class TargetBase.
 The Target class used in examples could be used as guidance.

 ### IMPLEMENTATION: